andrzejlisek/SingleHtmlAppBundler/readme.md

 * File extension without dot character\.
-* MIME string\.
+* MIME string or asterisk for default\.\.
 * File type as following:
-  * 0 \- Binary file\.
+  * 0 \- Any data file\.
   * 1 \- HTML file\.
   * 2 \- JS or CSS file\.

 The definition with the asterisk character, determines the MIME string and file type for every file with extension, which is not listed in the **mime\.txt**\.
 The blank lines of **mime\.txt** and lines consisting less that three elements, are ignored\.

-There are defined the most common extensions\.
-You can add other extensions\.
+The HtmlAgilityPack defines the type for many popular extensions\.
+The type in **mime\.txt** overrides the default mime type for this extension\.\.

 # Application running